Making sense of 6 months of change in Buy-to-Let

 Stamp Duty rise for additional homes

-In April this year, HMRC brought in a new Stamp Duty Land Tax (SDLT) surcharge adding a further 3% to all second home purchases.
+On 1st April 2016, HMRC brought in a new Stamp Duty Land Tax (SDLT) surcharge adding a further 3% to all second home purchases.
 This was felt hardest by landlords who will now face higher rates on nearly every property they buy.
 As the table below shows, even those properties that previously avoided stamp duty (under £125K) are now included in the tax hike.

 |Band||Existing residential SDLT rates||New additional property SDLT rates|